 Do you want a hard-working blog?

-No longer the hidden page on your website highlighting your latest corporate news, blogs can be used to share your knowledge and expertise.
+No longer the hidden page on your website highlighting your latest corporate news, blogs are your self-publishing tool that will allow you to share your knowledge and expertise.
 They can demonstrate your brand personality and help you differentiate yourself from your competitors.

 Do any of the other pages on your website work as hard as this?

-As experienced copywriters, we’ve worked with many Suffolk-based companies to help them develop cohesive content marketing strategies that help them to make the most of their blogging potential.
-We’ve seen how great blogs can increase audience engagement, helping you to establish strong brand recognition and improved sales.
+As an experienced blog copywriter, Amy has worked with many UK businesses to help them develop cohesive content marketing strategies that help them to make the most of their blogging potential.
+We’ve seen how great blogs can increase audience engagement, helping you to establish strong brand recognition and improved conversions and sales.

-Here are just a few of our suggestions for how you can ensure that you have a hard-working blog.
+Here are just a few of our suggestions for how you can turn your blog into the hardest working page on your website.

 Establish a dedicated blogging strategy